-Low dose doxepin is the only antidepressant approved by the Food and Drug Administration (FDA) for insomnia.
+Low-dose doxepin is the only antidepressant approved by the Food and Drug Administration (FDA) for insomnia.

-Benzodiazepines are contraindicated in women who are pregnant and in patients with renal, hepatic, or pulmonary disease.
+Benzodiazepines are relatively contraindicated in women who are pregnant or breastfeeding and in patients with renal, hepatic, or pulmonary disease.
 They should be used with caution in patients who consume alcohol or who are prescribed other sedating medications, including any opioid or opioid derivative.
 In general, they are poor choices for chronic use.
-Long-term use has been associated with increased risk of falls, motor vehicle accidents, and Alzheimer’s disease.
+Long-term use has been associated with increased risk of falls, motor vehicle accidents, and dementia.

-Orexin Receptor Antagonists (e.g. suvorexant) are a new class of drugs developed for treatment of insomnia, but their clinical utility is yet to be determined.
+Orexin receptor antagonists (e.g., suvorexant) are a new class of drugs developed for treatment of insomnia, but their clinical utility is yet to be determined.

 Healthy natural sleep should follow as a consequence of the normal physical and mental fatigue people typically experience during an active life.
 However, sleep deprivation is increasingly common, and it may be attributed to poor lifestyle choices.
 Chief among these are excesses of caffeine and alcohol and inadequate physical activity.
 Steps to be considered are discussed below.

 Avoiding alcohol.
 Small amounts of alcohol (e.g., 1 standard drink per evening) may not have negative effects on sleep for most people.
 However, people soon develop tolerance to its sedative effects, thus making it less useful for inducing sleep.
 Alcohol may increase the risk of insomnia by several mechanisms.
-Excess or chronic alcohol intake (i.e., alcohol abuse or dependence) can decrease REM phase sleep in a dose-dependent manner.
-Alcohol consumption in the amount of 0.5 or 1.0 g/kg (3-6 standard drinks) also causes disruption of normal circadian rhythms, probably through inhibiting melatonin secretion by more than 40%.
-Alcohol may cause rebound excitation through an increase in the number or sensitivity of receptors for glutamate, an excitatory neurotransmitter.
+Excess or chronic alcohol intake (i.e., alcohol abuse or dependence) can decrease REM-phase sleep in a dose-dependent manner.
+Alcohol consumption in the amount of 0.5 or 1.0 g/kg (3-6 standard drinks) also causes disruption of normal circadian rhythms, probably through inhibiting melatonin secretion by more than 40%.,, Alcohol may cause rebound excitation through an increase in the number or sensitivity of receptors for glutamate, an excitatory neurotransmitter.
 As alcohol is metabolized, it produces aldehydes, which can have stimulating effects.
 Alcohol hangover, an excitatory state despite its reputation as one involving malaise, may be related to acetaldehyde.
-Alcohol may also increase the level of histamine, a known excitatory neurotransmitter, in the central nervous system (CNS).
+Alcohol may also increase the level of histamine, a known excitatory neurotransmitter, in the central nervous system.